shtoystack/docker-guacamole/README.md

-**Guacamole 1.5.1 has been released.
-The [master branch](https://github.com/abesnier/docker-guacamole/tree/master) will now be used for Guacamole 1.5.1, and the [branch 1.4.0](https://github.com/abesnier/docker-guacamole/tree/1.4.0) will still be maintained for Guacamole 1.4.0 for a few months, but will gradually be retired.**
+**Guacamole 1.5.2 has been released.
+The [master branch](https://github.com/abesnier/docker-guacamole/tree/master) will now be used for Guacamole 1.5.2, and the [branch 1.4.0](https://github.com/abesnier/docker-guacamole/tree/1.4.0) will still be maintained for Guacamole 1.4.0 for a few months, but will gradually be retired.**

 **If you decide to try the new images, make sure to delete the previous extensions.
 Go to the `config/guacamole/extensions` directory, and delete the files that contain 1.4.0 in their names (**`rm *1.4.0*.jar`**).
 Having multiple versions of the same extension will create issues.
 You can similarly clean the `extensions-available`.**

-**This is a fork of oznu/docker-guacamole, updated to tomcat 9.0.72 (guacamole is not compatible with tomcat10), postgresql 14, guacamole 1.5.1, and s6_overlay 3.1.**
+**This is a fork of oznu/docker-guacamole, updated to tomcat 9.0.75 (guacamole is not compatible with tomcat10), postgresql 13/14/15 (see below), guacamole 1.5.2, and s6_overlay 3.1.**

 **If you are looking to upgrade from Oznu's image, or from an image that uses a version of PostgreSQL lower than 13, please have a look at the  [upgrade instructions](https://github.com/abesnier/docker-guacamole/blob/master/UPGRADE.md).
 It is written for my images, but can be adapted for any image.**